yamcodes/pino-nestjs/README.md

 #### Q: I use Fastify and want to configure pino at the Adapter level.
 Can I use that config for the logger?

 **A**: You can use `useExisting: true`, but there are [caveats](#reuse-the-fastify-logger-configuration).

+## Thanks / Inspiration

+- [nestjs-pino](https://github.com/iamolegga/nestjs-pino) by [iamolegga](https://github.com/iamolegga) makes up the bulk of the codebase.
+To support the author, please donate to [Armed Forces of Ukraine](https://war.ukraine.ua/donate/) or [The Come Back Alive foundation](https://comebackalive.in.ua/).